caragian/reporting_pdf_email/README.md

-# NetEye 4 Reporting PDF via Email
+# NetEye 4 Reporting PDF by Email

 This script allows you to send a Email with the report of your Service Problem in NetEye4.